drummer1992/sito/README.md

 # tak

-tak is a lightweight validator built without any dependencies.
+tak is a lightweight schema validator built without any dependencies.

 ## Usage